Fairbairn-Sykes fighting knife - Second Pattern.

 This is the cross guard of a Clark & Son marked reversed F-S knife, which also is marked 9.
 The authenticity has been confirmed by Ron Flook.
 (Private collection)

-Reversed knurled F-S knife, which also is marked 9
+Reversed knurled F-S knife from Clark & Son, which is marked 9

 (Private collection)